IllinoisLegalAidOnline/ilao-documentation/docs/source/otis_sms_as_a_user.rst

 * TANF
 * SNAP
 * Unemployment benefits
+* Clearing a criminal record
+* Bankruptcy
+* Asylum

 If a user texts a keyword that we can match to an existing Guided Navigation flow, we will direct the user directly into the online triage and intake system with the Guided Navigation flow already determined.
 If the texted keyword does not match a term, we will ask the user to pick from a menu.

-The initial prompt asks for which language they would like to proceed in (English, Spanish, or Polish) and then directs them through the correct SMS flow.
+The initial prompt asks the user to opt-in.
+Once the user opt-ins, they are asked for which language they would like to proceed in (English, Spanish, or Polish) and then directs them through the correct SMS flow.

 * Step 1: Ask the user for their language
 * Step 2: Determine if the keyword is a match to existing terms